-Red Hat OpenShift 4 supports three primary deployment methods:
+Red Hat OpenShift 4 supports 3 primary deployment methods:

 - Platform-specific installer-provisioned infrastructure (IPI).
-PProvides full integration, with underlying infrastructure platforms (listed later in this section), to automate the cluster provisioning and installation process.
+Provides full integration, with underlying infrastructure platforms (listed later in this section), to automate the cluster provisioning and installation process.
 The installer provisions all resources necessary for cluster installation and configures integration between the OpenShift cluster and the infrastructure provider.
-OpenShift clusters deployed using the installer provisioned infrastructure (IPI) method via the CLI or Red Hat Advanced Cluster Manager have full platform integration for supported infrastructure types.
+OpenShift clusters deployed using the installer provisioned infrastructure (IPI) method via the command-line interface (CLI) or Red Hat Advanced Cluster Manager have full platform integration for supported infrastructure types.